GAGGIUINO/gaggiuino.github.io/docs/pcb/singleboard.md

 # Pre-install test

 >[!Tip]
->The system will not boot if the ToFnLED board was enabled in the software but isn't plugged in
+>The system will not initialize if the ToFnLED board was enabled in the software but isn't plugged in

 Connect the system components (Blackpill, thermocouple, pressure transducer, screen, SSR, switch wires, ToFnLED if defined) to the PCB and power on the system through the USB-C port on the blackpill.
 If all is successful you should:
 - see a build number during boot (good Blackpill-Nextion communication)